 - Can be cleaned with a slightly damp cloth.
 However, the blackout material inside the cells should not get wet.
 Room-darkening fabrics are not recommended for bathrooms.

-Sure, double-cell fabrics are more popular, and they provide greater insulation.
+Double-cell fabrics are certainly more popular, and they provide greater insulation.
 However, single-cell fabrics have some advantages, too.
 So let’s see which one is right for you…

 - No doubt about it, our double-cell fabrics are our most popular, outselling our single-cell fabrics by about 4 to 1.